 - A1.1 This introductory section describes the University's approach to the management of academic standards and outlines the principal ways in which the quality of learning, teaching and assessment and the student experience at the University of the West of England are assured and enhanced. - A1.2 The University of the West of England is an autonomous degree awarding body and as such has a significant amount of independence in determining how it organises and regulates itself.
 The University requires a comprehensive, consistent and coherent framework of academic regulations, procedures and working practices in order to enable the assurance of academic standards and the consistent and equitable treatment of all its students wherever they are located.
-The Academic Regulations and Procedures therefore are intended to: - a. be deployed consistently across all areas of the University's operations; - b. be fit for purpose, up to date and approved by the Academic Board; - c. provide a single point of reference on academic regulations and procedures across the University; - d. inform all decision making designed to enhance the quality of educational provision at the University; - e. be written in clear language and are available in a range of forms upon request across the University; - f. be known and understood in all areas of the University; - g. provide a framework for the development of learning, teaching and assessment. - A1.3 Academic Board is responsible for approving all amendments/additions to the Academic Regulations and Procedures prior to their formal ratification by the Board of Governors.
-Advice on amending the regulations is available from the Academic Registrar. - A1.4 The Academic Regulations are updated annually by the Academic Registrar and reflect any changes that may have been approved by Academic Board during the previous year.
-The Academic Regulations and Procedures are published annually on 1 September each year on the Academic Registry website together with a clear statement about changes that have been made since the previous publication.
-Staff will be notified via Heads of Service and Faculty Academic Registrars of the publication and of any agreed changes since the previous year.
-Faculty Academic Registrars are responsible for ensuring that faculty handbooks and websites are updated.
-The Academic Registrar will liaise with the Director of Student Services to ensure that the Student Handbook is updated annually.
+The Academic Regulations and Procedures therefore are intended to: - a. be deployed consistently across all areas of the University's operations; - b. be fit for purpose, up to date and approved by the Academic Board; - c. provide a single point of reference on academic regulations and procedures across the University; - d. inform all decision-making designed to enhance the quality of educational provision at the University; - e. be written in clear language and available in a range of forms upon request across the University; - f. be known and understood in all areas of the University; - g. provide a framework for the development of learning, teaching and assessment. - A1.3 Academic Board is responsible for approving all amendments/additions/variants to the Academic Regulations prior to their formal ratification by the Board of Governors.
+Advice on amending the regulations is available from the Secretary to the Academic Board. - A1.4 The Academic Regulations are updated annually by the Secretary to the Academic Board and reflect any changes that may have been approved by Academic Board during the previous year.
+The Academic Regulations and Procedures are published annually during the first full working week of September each year on the Corporate and Academic Services website together with a clear statement about changes that have been made since the previous - 7 Academic Regulations and Procedures 2012/2013 v1.2 February 2013 publication.
+Staff will be notified via Heads of Service and Faculty Business Managers of the publication and of any agreed changes since the previous year.
+Faculty Business Managers are responsible for ensuring that faculty handbooks and websites are updated.